kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 system-level engineering to building webshops?
 Is this just a hype curve and is Go even suitable for the tasks it is being used for?

+I have recently written an [SSH server that launches containers](https://github.com/janoszen/containerssh) in Go.
+The project has certainly grown to quite a large size, and I have also sent a [pull request to Golang itself](https://go-review.googlesource.com/c/crypto/+/236517) to fix a bug I found.
+After having gathered substantially more experience than a `Hello world!`.

 In this article I'm going to take a look at the **bad parts**: the language design flaws, the parts where Go needs to mature more, down to the plain annoying stupid things.